htw saar QR-encoded URL

 Learning outcomes:

-Students will be able to determine the microstructure of steel structures.
+Students will be able to assess the suitability of a material in a thermally stressed application.

 Module content: